 The Greek word translated as rubbish is skybalon.
 It literally means “rubbish, refuse, dung; this can refer to any of a number of rotten, decaying things, all that is worth getting rid of” (The NIV Exhaustive Bible Concordance).
 You do realize that dung is “the excrement of animals.”

-In other words, Paul said all the religious things he had done for God were really just a pile of crap compared to really knowing God.
+In other words, Paul said all the religious things he had done for God were a waste compared to really knowing God.
+Think about that: all that he had accomplished up until that time had been an utter waste of his time.

 “I am the good shepherd; I know my sheep and my sheep know me–just as the Father knows me and I know the Father–and I lay down my life for the sheep.”John 10:14-15